List of Saga characters: Yuma

 Heist's second wife, a painter who does set design for the Open Circuit.
 According to Heist, she was "certifiably insane" and "could paint like a son of a bitch."
 Her talents also include hair coloring.
 At the time that Heist mentioned her to the family, he had not seen her "in ages", he supposed, because she and her crew had to move around a lot to outrun the censors.

 After her childhood sweetheart was killed in combat, a grieving Yuma eventually declared herself a "sensualist".
 Amidst a galaxy of misery, in which she felt young people were too easily convinced to forfeit their lives by dying in the war, the artist dedicated herself to a hedonistic lifestyle, avoiding pain, seeking out pleasure and helping others do the same.
 She learned to play the Wreath board game Nun Tuj Nun on Gardenia, and later taught it to Heist, which Heist remarked may have been the only positive thing that he took away from that marriage.

 Yuma is a humanoid plant creature, with green skin, small, beady black eyes, and a wide nose.
 She stands with a hunched over posture, has long, thin, spindly green legs without feet that resemble branches, and similar-looking hands.
 She is covered with a layer of thick green foliage and pink flowers that hangs down her body, resembling a cloak, which can improve the smell of her surroundings.

 After Heist's death, the family journeys from Quietus to Gardenia, where Yuma helps Alana get a job as a performer with the Open Circuit, partially on the basis of a recommendation Heist had given her, and becomes a confidant to the family, and the only one Alana allows to see her out of costume.
 She also gives Marko the blonde hair color he sports while living on that planet.

 When the disgruntled Robot custodian Dengo shows up at the OC studio and kills Yuma's coworkers, Yuma tells Dengo about the family and where to find them, and though Dengo shoots her in the abdomen anyway, she survives this.
 After Dengo takes their families hostage, Yuma teams with Marko, Prince Robot IV and Ghüs to find them.

-During an hallucination caused by an overdose on a batch of tainted Fadeaway, she apologizes to Heist for "betraying" him.
+During a hallucination caused by an overdose on a batch of tainted Fadeaway, she apologizes to Heist for "betraying" him.
 When the engine room of the dragon skull ship they travel in springs a fuel leak during a battle with Royal Guard forces, Yuma, overcome with guilt over having led Dengo to the family, and decrying herself as "a strung out, backstabbing, useless old cunt", decides to make the repair, even though she knows the heat in the engine room will kill her.
 She applies a sealant to the leak with a paintbrush, before she is fatally consumed by flames.